2011-12 Gruber Fellows

 International Association of Women Judges in Washington, DC and Tanzania

 Caroline Gross is a 2010 graduate of Yale Law School.
-During her fellowship year, Caroline will work for the International Association of Women Judges on combating “sextortion,” or the abuse of power through sexual exploitation, in Tanzania.
-Working with Tanzanian judges and NGOs, she will develop materials for practitioners, victims, and government officials on the application of Tanzanian and international anti-corruption laws to the problem of sexual exploitation, and she will prepare a report on barriers to the implementation of these laws.
+During her fellowship year, Caroline worked for the International Association of Women Judges on combating “sextortion,” or the abuse of power through sexual exploitation, in Tanzania.
+Working with Tanzanian judges and NGOs, she developed materials for practitioners, victims, and government officials on the application of Tanzanian and international anti-corruption laws to the problem of sexual exploitation, and she prepared a report on barriers to the implementation of these laws.

 Caroline graduated summa cum laude from Harvard University in 2005, with an A.B. in History and Science.
 She clerked for the Honorable Stanley Marcus of the U.S. Court of Appeals for the Eleventh Circuit before beginning her fellowship.

 Scarlet Kim YLS ‘11

 Human rights work with the New York Civil Liberties Union

 Scarlet Kim spent her fellowship year at the New York Civil Liberties Union, where she worked on a project addressing the use of prolonged solitary confinement in New York state prisons.
 Scarlet documented conditions of confinement at several New York supermax prisons and conducted legal research exploring methods of incorporating international human rights law into a New York state constitutional challenge to prolonged solitary confinement.